Botanical Name: Ficus lyrata

 Height: 3-10 ft (90 cm - 3 m) indoors

-Light: Bright indirect light year-round.
+Light: Give Ficus lyrata right indirect light year-round.
 Give your plant a quarter turn every week or so to expose all sides to light.
+Like other ficus house plants, its leaves will drop if suddenly moved into low light.

 Water: Keep soil evenly moist.
 Drooping yellow leaves are a sign of overwatering.